Kurigi/github-folders/README.md

 - ✅ Only runs on GitHub Actions pages
 - ✅ No data sent to external servers
-- ✅ No OAuth tokens or API keys required
+- ✅ Optional API token (stored securely in Chrome's encrypted storage)
-- ✅ Uses your existing GitHub session for authentication
-- ✅ Config files cached locally in your browser (5-minute expiry)
+- ✅ Config files cached locally in your browser
-- ✅ All data stored locally in Chrome storage
+- ✅ All data stays local - nothing sent to third parties
 - ✅ Open source - inspect the code yourself

 ## Contributing